Traditional Spotted Dick Pudding Recipe

 Finish preparing the spotted dick batter

 Once the shortening is well incorporated into the flour, it's time to add the rest of your ingredients.
-Stir in the brown star, fruit, and lemon zest until it's evenly distributed throughout the mixture.
+Stir in the brown sugar, fruit, and lemon zest until it's evenly distributed throughout the mixture.
 Then pour in the milk and stir gently (feel free to use a spoon for this step!) until the ingredients have just come together.
 Don't worry about getting it smooth; this batter is supposed to be lumpy.

 Advertisement